treshev/code-sample/README.md

 Also, a rogue developer has left the code base broken.
 To get anything done, you're doing to have to fix the tests first!
 And, no, -DskipTests is not a solution!

+### To submit your solution
-Push your answer to this Github repo as a feature branch and create a pull request so we know you're done.
+Push your answer to this Github repo as a feature branch and create a pull request to master so we know you're done.

 ### Getting Started
 * To compile